dgroomes/my-github-explorer/README.md

 * [x] DONE Upgrade dependencies.
 * [x] DONE (GraphiQL defines fonts in data URLs) Why are there HTTP request failures to download fonts?
 E.g. `data:font/woff2;base64,` etc. This happens when serving but not in the production app.
+* [x] DONE Get token from storage using Electron's `safeStorage` API (well safe is always relative).
+This involves code across the main and renderer processes.
+Note: I've been writing hard-to-reason-about state-checking code to infer what work my code needs to take next.
+This is awkward because we're reconstituting the transition from the state but what would be more natural is if we could just do the work (or queue it up?) at the time we made the state change (i.e. transition) in the first place.
+For example, I set state to "storing" but then at a later invocation of the render function I use a combination of checking for "storing" and also `useEffects` dependencies to actually kick off the storing work.
+But it's like... at this point we're actually doing the storing work.
+Should I model it as "need-to-store" and "storing" and just jam descriptive states in the state?
+I don't really get it, but the nature of an async domain is tricky regardless.
+* [x] DONE Use Redux.
+I think I want to use Redux Sagas specifically.
+I don't grok Redux.
+I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
+Hopefully I'll get it.
+I'm expecting the Redux devtools will be particularly useful, but jury is out.
+   * DONE Start by bringing in the dependencies and maybe doing a "hello world".
+   * DONE Port one instance of `setState` to Redux.
+The lowest level (the leaf node) is where `useEffect` uses `setState`.
+     We'll port over all other usages and the `useEffect` usages in a later task.
+     * DONE Redux wants only serializable data in the state.
+Makes sense (although profoundly limiting; but constraints can be good).
+Take only what I need in place of the `Response` object.
+   * DONE Port everything else to Redux (but don't get into Sagas yet)
+* [x] DONE Add Redux DevTools.
+   * Note: I completely misread the docs.
+I thought there was no standalone launcher for Redux DevTools, but there is.
+     It's called redux-devtools-cil.
+   * DONE Add instructions for running Redux DevTools from its CLI.
+   * DONE Add Redux DevTools client side stuff and make sure it can be connected to from the dev tool instance.
+   * DONE Co-opt the `start:react-devtools` script to also start the Redux DevTools.
+And figure out [how to exclude the package from the production build](https://github.com/reduxjs/redux-devtools/blob/main/docs/Walkthrough.md#exclude-devtools-from-production-builds).
+* [x] DONE Consider adding Prettier or something.
+I'm mostly annoyed with arbitrarily using double and single quotes and using and not using semicolons.
+* [x] DONE (fixed, but `useFetch` now doesn't make sense.
+How do people do this?
+Just ignore unmounts for the clean up function?)
+      Defect: validation fetch request is getting cancelled prematurely.
+My `useFetch` must be buggy.
+* [x] DONE Stop setting state from render function.
+During the redux conversion, I started getting warnings about setting state from the render function.
+Totally (well 80%) makes sense to me, so I'll fix it.
+This is part of the process of grokking React.
+The trouble is in `useToken`.
+At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
+It's so hard to make this work.
+* [x] DONE More robust error handling.
+We at least want to model basic error states and propagate a basic message.

 ## Reference